 The book left me wondering: how inevitable is scientific progress?
 Had European civilization not existed—or had been maybe eradicated by non-European conquerors, for example by Muslim Arabs or Ottoman Turks—we could have been left on Earth with civilizations where science would have been as stagnant as in 17th century Turkey, India or China.

 Would it have been possible for these civilizations by themselves to overcome the cultural forces which limited their scientific progress?
 We’ll never know.
-However, it seems probable that a Scientific Revolution, comparable to the one which occurred in Europe wouldn’t have happened in the Islamic and Chinese culture for many centuries.
+However, it seems probable that a Scientific Revolution, comparable to the one which occurred in Europe wouldn’t have happened in the Islamic and Chinese culture for several more centuries, at least.
 The forces of religion in Islam and of tradition in China were extremely strong.
 Neither the open availability of Western knowledge—which in China has been proven in controlled tests to be clearly superior to traditional knowledge—, nor the availability, for hundreds of years, of Western technology like the telescope and the microscope, ignited an “infectious curiosity” in these cultures.
 It seems that the only reason these civilizations started slowly to modernize and to develop their own science in the 19th and 20th centuries was because of Western political and military influence.

 Thus, not only was curiosity about the world missing in these cultures but also curiosity about what other cultures had to offer.
 This is particularly puzzling with regard to the Islamic culture because, during its “Golden Age” between the 8th and 10 centuries, it eagerly absorbed large amounts of ancient Greek knowledge, in many areas like philosophy, astronomy, medicine and geometry.
 Building on this knowledge, Muslim scientists and scholars then added many new creative contributions.
 Why was none of this curiosity present by the 17th century?
 The short answer is that religion got the absolute upper hand over the “foreign sciences”.
 But how could religion acquire such an overwhelming role?